 A closeup of Tree #8 April 2018 exhibiting albino redwood foliage after surviving the winter of 2017 & 2018.
 Like tree #14, albino foliage shows almost no dieback after winter.

-By spring of 2018, only 10% of year old albino foliage exhibited some form of dieback from either heat or cold stresses on all test subjects.
+By spring of 2018, only 10% of year-old albino foliage exhibited some form of dieback from either heat or cold stresses on all test subjects.
 A more modest 30% dieback occurred on albino foliage that was at least two seasons or older.

 If the weather environment at the Sierra test pot site exhibited temperature extremes higher and lower than what’s normally seen in the natural range, then why did these test subjects perform remarkably well during the heat of summer and cold of winter compared to their wild counterparts?
-One would assume that more needle dieback on the Sierra test subjects should have been seen compared to the natural occurring albino redwoods along the coast.
-Another could argue that the test plot trees were given ample irrigation compared to the albino redwoods in the natural range which relies solely on fog drip and ground water.
+One would assume that more needle dieback on the Sierra test subjects should have been seen compared to the naturally occurring albino redwoods along the coast.
+Another could argue that the test plot trees were given ample irrigation compared to the albino redwoods in the natural range which relies solely on fog drip and groundwater.
 If this truly was an unfair advantage, then why does normal green foliage on the parent trees to albino redwoods appear healthy when albino foliage started to dieback?
 The answer appears to indicate that redwoods may not exclusively be dependent on how much water is readily available, but how they respond & adapt to rapidly changing weather patterns.

-To test the hypothesis that rapidly changing weather patterns is influencing albino redwood dieback, a comparison was made between the weather patterns at the Sierra test plot site to two locations within the natural redwood range.
+To test the hypothesis that rapidly changing weather patterns are influencing albino redwood dieback, a comparison was made between the weather patterns at the Sierra test plot site to two locations within the natural redwood range.
 Specifically, the weather patterns at Guerneville in Sonoma County and Felton in Santa Cruz County were used in the study.
 The hottest three consecutive days in July 2017 were plotted and compared at all three sites.

-Data curtesy of Weather Underground.
+Data courtesy of Weather Underground.

 What's remarkable was the huge 24-hour variation in temperature and humidity reported by the Guerneville and Felton weather stations compared to the Sierra site.
 The trees within the Sierra test plot rarely experienced temperature shifts greater than 30°F per day and humidity changes of 33%.
-In contrast, the Guerneville and Felton sites exibited temperature shifts greater than 51 degrees °F in a single day, accompanied by humidity swings exceeding 90% according to Weather Underground data.
-Cool on shore winds carrying low temperatures and high humidity during summer can quickly reverse to an off-shore weather pattern bringing low humidity and hot dry winds within a matter of hours.
+In contrast, the Guerneville and Felton sites exhibited temperature shifts greater than 51 degrees °F in a single day, accompanied by humidity swings exceeding 90% according to Weather Underground data.
+Cool onshore winds carrying low temperatures and high humidity during summer can quickly reverse to an off-shore weather pattern bringing low humidity and hot dry winds within a matter of hours.
 This yoyo weather effect induces stress on the native trees that otherwise would not be as pronounced in California’s interior.
-It’s plausible that in some individuals, the stomata within natural albino redwoods becomes overwhelmed in these conditions, leading to higher transpiration rates, cavitation, and eventual dieback.
+It’s plausible that in some individuals, the stomata within natural albino redwoods become overwhelmed in these conditions, leading to higher transpiration rates, cavitation, and eventual dieback.
 In comparison, the relatively dry Sierra Nevada test site provided a more stable temperature and humidity environment allowing for more efficient stomatal control in coast redwood albino chimeras.

 A second temperature & humidity comparison was made for winter 2018 between the Sierra test plot site and the Guerneville & Felton locations.
 The coldest three consecutive days in February were plotted and compared at all three sites.

 The winter trend lines for temperature and humidity appeared to follow a little more closely between all three sites compared to summer.
-Temperature fluctuations were less severe averaging a modest 32 degree °F swing at the Sierra site, 20 degree °F swing at Guerneville, & 21-degree °F swing at Felton.
+Temperature fluctuations were less severe averaging a modest 32-degree °F swing at the Sierra site, 20-degree °F swing at Guerneville, & 21-degree °F swing at Felton.
 As expected, the Sierra site exhibited lower temperatures and humidity levels compared to the coastal locations.
 The humidity results showed a reversal in winter between the Sierra and coastal locations.
 The Sierra site showed the largest humidity swing of approximately 71% when compared to Guerneville’s 64%, & Felton’s 58% respectively.
 It’s speculated that the winter dormancy period combined with a lower variation of temperature and humidity may help preserve albino redwood foliage.

-Stepping back and looking at the history of the Felton and Guerneville sites before the old growth forests were removed; temperature and humidity changes most likely were more moderate during times of hot and cold weather periods compared to today.
+Stepping back and looking at the history of the Felton and Guerneville sites before the old-growth forests were removed; temperature and humidity changes most likely were more moderate during times of hot and cold weather periods compared to today.
 The dense stands of trees acted as a temperature and humidity buffer when rapidly changing weather patterns descended upon the forests.
 Because of these insulating properties, the trees created their own protective weather bubble by limiting moisture loss which is not seen at these sites today.
 Without the support of large tree stands, it’s assumed that the genetics of these individuals may not be as adaptive or tolerant to rapidly changing weather conditions as redwoods growing in more interior locations.
-Field observations have shown that albino redwoods growing in the natural range which exhibit fewer signs of cyclical dieback are most likely to be found growing in isolated interior groves.
+Field observations have shown that albino redwoods growing in the natural range which exhibits fewer signs of cyclical dieback are most likely to be found growing in isolated interior groves.
 These trees are far more likely to be subject to weather extremes than their coastal brothers.
 These redwoods exhibit better stomatal control than trees near the coast & may be better adapted to coping with rapidly changing weather environments.
-In the broader sense, these implications may have a larger impact for the redwoods species as scientists delve into the questions of climate change.
+In the broader sense, these implications may have a larger impact on the redwoods species as scientists delve into the questions of climate change.
 The answer may not lie with redwoods just adapting to new climates, but one that offers adequate moisture and a minimal shift in daily temperature & humidly variations.
 Redwood trees that can withstand large temperature and humidity shifts may be better suited to planting in new environments.

 The Amador Sentinel growing high above the banks of the Mokelumne River & Highway 49 is a normal green coast redwood located in the Sierra foothills.
-The tree is situated on a dry south facing slope surrounded by grasslands.
+The tree is situated on a dry south-facing slope surrounded by grasslands.
 How this tree survives hot scorching summers may be in its ability to conserve water through strong stomatal control and adaptation to an environment that favors lower variation in temperature & humidity.

 Can you spot the redwoods growing in this picture?
 Believe it or not, these coast redwoods are thriving amongst Ponderosa, Gray, & Knob Cone Pines which are species specifically adapted to drier environments.
 The trees are growing in an isolated interior grove within Pope Valley in Napa County.
 These redwoods endure colder winters, hotter summers, and drier conditions compared to trees near the coast.
 What’s remarkable is these redwoods have adapted to survive in this difficult environment.

 In conclusion, the foliage in albino redwoods has shown remarkable resiliency to survive the harsh weather extremes of the Sierra Nevada Mountains.
 The results were quite astonishing for a mutation that once was considered quite fragile.
 This study demonstrated that albino redwood foliage does have adequate stomata control within a certain temperature & humidity band.
 It also shows that albino foliage does have the ability to adapt to weather extremes so long as the changes are gradual.
 Looking at the species as a whole, the key to redwood endurance may not hinge on a gradually warming climate, but an environment that lends itself to where trees can readily adjust to rapidly changing weather conditions.
-Whether the climate is hot or cold, it appears an environment which offers a lower variation of temperature & humidity may favor long term survival for coast redwoods.
+Whether the climate is hot or cold, it appears an environment that offers a lower variation of temperature & humidity may favor long-term survival for coast redwoods.
 The implications of these results may lend to normal green redwoods being genetically selected for more efficient water conservation qualities.
 This in turn could lead to trees that are better adapted to shifting weather patterns and drier conditions as the species faces the challenges of climate change.
 Individuals that exhibit robust stomatal control may be key in preserving the species into the new millennium.